-"Thou, 0 king, art a king of kings: for the God of heaven hath given thee a kingdom, power, and strength, and glory. ...
+"Thou, O king, art a king of kings: for the God of heaven has given thee a kingdom, power, and strength, and glory.
 Thou art this head of gold."
-Verses 37, 38.
-See also Isaiah 14:4, 6.
+Daniel 2:37, 38.
+(See also Isaiah 14: 4, 6.)

-NOTE - No metal more appropriate could have been chosen to typify this first world power.
+No metal more appropriate could have been chosen to typify this first world power.
 Babylon was literally a golden city.
-Herodotus (Herodotus 1:181,183; 3:11), the Greek historian, who visited Babylon some ninety years after the reign of Nebuchadnezzar, describes his astonishment at the amount of gold lavished upon the sacred temples of the city.
+Herodotus (Herodotus, 1, 181, 183; 111, 1-7), the Greek historian, who visited Babylon some ninety years after the reign of Nebuchadnezzar, describes his astonishment at the amount of gold lavished upon the sacred temples of the city.

-8. As Nebuchadnezzar glowed with pride at the divine representation, what rude shock did he receive?

-"After thee shall arise another kingdom."
-Daniel 2:39.

-9. How specifically did Jeremiah enumerate the succeeding kings of Babylon down to the time of its fall?
+- 8. As Nebuchadnezzar glowed with pride at the divine representation of his kingdom, what rude shock did he receive? - "And after thee shall arise another kingdom."
+Daniel 2: 39. - 9.
+How specifically did Jeremiah enumerate the succeeding kings of Babylon down to the time of its fall?

-"Now have 1 given all these lands into the hand of Nebuchadnezzar the king of Babylon, My servant; and all nations shall serve him, and his son, and his son's son, until the very time of his land come: and then many nations and great kings shall serve themselves of him."
-Jeremiah 27:6, 7.
+"And now have I given all these lands into the hand of Nebuchadnezzar the king of Babylon, My servant.
+And all nations shall serve him, and his son, and his son's son, until the very time of his land come.
+And then many nations and great kings shall serve themselves of him."
+Jeremiah 27: 6, 7.

-10. What was to be the actual duration of the empire?
+10. What was to be the actual duration of 'the empire?

-"It shall come to pass, when seventy years are accomplished, that I will punish the king of Babylon, and that nation, said the Lord, for their iniquity, and the land of the Chaldeans, and will make it perpetual desolation."
-Jeremiah 25:12.
+"And it shall come to pass, when seventy years are accomplished, that I will punish the king of Babylon, and that nation, said the Lord."
+Jeremiah 25: 12.